Skip to content

 • EMDR therapy is physically and mentally less burdening for therapists.
 The work of healing from trauma relies totally on clients’ brains and their capacity to work towards wellness.
 Therapists’ work focuses more on becoming a guide and a supporter of clients’ trauma reprocessing journey, rather than the task of giving clients session after session.

-• EMDR therapy opens a wide range of opportunities for networking and professional development.
+• EMDR therapy opens a wide range of opportunities for networking and professional development for an EMDR therapist.
 The EMDR Francine Shapiro Library offers thousands of journals, articles, and most recent research concerning trauma and trauma impact.
 EMDR Therapy is internationally approved and practiced, therefore, EMDR therapists can expand their social networking by meeting colleagues all over the world through EMDRIA annual conferences, Special Interest Groups, advanced trainings, etc.